The way you test units or modules that communicate with flow depends on whether the subject under test uses the flow as input or output.

 Let's assume that the previous example's repository exposes a flow:

-Depending on the needs of the test, you'll typically check the first emission or a finite number of items coming from the flow.
+With certain tests, you'll only need to check the first emission or a finite number of items coming from the flow.

 You can consume the first emission to the flow by calling first()